xuxinxi14/16S-Amplicon-Species-Abundance-Heatmap-Matrix-Generation-Tool/README.md

 ***
 ## 0. How to use the tool

-Just copy the code from generate_heatmap_matrix.py to your own file or down generate_heatmap_matrix.py
+Just copy the code from generate_heatmap_matrix.py to your own file or downlode generate_heatmap_matrix.py

 ## 1. Environment Configuration